 Students graduating from this program will:

-- Students will demonstrate their musical voice as creative artists, and consistently produce works.
+- Demonstrate their musical voice as creative artists, and consistently produce works.

-- Students will master analytical and technical skills in music in a variety of media and genres.
+- Master analytical and technical skills in music in a variety of media and genres.

-- Students will demonstrate their skills as collaborators with performers and generative artists and promote their work.
+- Demonstrate their skills as collaborators with performers and generative artists and promote their work.

 Program Specific Recommendations for UMKC General Education Core Coursework